hyperledger/fabric/docs/source/create_channel/create_channel_test_net.md

 [channelCmd] executeJoin -> INFO 002 Successfully submitted proposal to join channel
 ```

 We repeat these steps for the `Org2` peer.
-Set the following environment variables to operate the `peer` CLI as the `Org2` admin.
+Set the following environment variables to operate the CLI as the `Org2` admin.
 The environment variables will also set the `Org2` peer, ``peer0.org2.example.com``, as the target peer.
 ```
 export CORE_PEER_LOCALMSPID=Org2MSP
 export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt